adamek82/LeetCode/Docs/Binary_Search_Interview_Cheat_Sheet.md

 **When to use it:**

-- 278. First Bad Version
+- LC 278 – First Bad Version
-- 153. Find Minimum in Rotated Sorted Array
+- LC 153 – Find Minimum in Rotated Sorted Array
-- 875. Koko Eating Bananas (binary search on the answer)
+- LC 875 – Koko Eating Bananas (binary search on the answer)

 ---